 For example, since a one-syllable “pure” Vietnamese word for mountain (núi) already exists, one should not use the Chinese counterpart (sơn-which also means mountain) to build a sentence like “Tôi lên sơn” (I climb the mountain).
 The word nói must be used instead.
 But, one may use the Chinese synonym sơn to replace nói in two-syllable words, such as in the sentence: “Có cô sơn nữ ở vùng sơn cước hát bài sơn ca trong một sơn trại”.
 (There was a highland girl in a mountain area who was singing a mountain song at a mountain farm).

 The Roman-based script used in Vietnam today dates back to the 17th century.
-French, Portuguese and Spanish Catholic missionaries, aided by Vietnamese preachers, developed a new writing system as a means of spreading the gospel to a wider audience.
-The man credited with developing the current Roman based Chữ quốc ngữ (script of the national language) is Alexandre De Rhodes, a French Jesuit missionary who came to Vietnam in 1627.
+French, Portuguese and Spanish Catholic missionaries, aided by Vietnamese preachers, developed a new writing system as a means of spreading the gospel to a broader audience.
+The man credited with developing the modern Roman based Chữ quốc ngữ (script of the national language) is Alexandre De Rhodes, a French Jesuit missionary who came to Vietnam in 1627.
 Within six months of his arrival, De Rhodes was reportedly preaching in fluent Vietnamese.

 When developing quốc ngữ, De Rhodes and his fellow missionaries faced two challenges.
 First, since Vietnamese has six tones, they had to add diacritical marks.
 Second, they had to transcribe each monosyllabic word separately, which differed from the ideographic and thus polysyllabic transcription of nôm script.